jgordon314/OECW25/README.md

 <br>
 You can now navigate the website.

+# How to use
+View nearby declarations of disasters in the Home tab.

+Create new kinds of disasters in the Disasters tab.

+Report on a disaster using the New Case tab.

+Download all the data in a csv format in the Get Data tab.

 # Key Aspects of Code
 This is a Flask website that relies on website pages either reading CSV files or writing CSV files.